 motiroti’s birthdate is also very blurred… Keith Khan and I, two artists in love from 1989 till 2003, got together and started making projects that we wanted to create because there was little space in the mainstream arts world for them.
 We started informally from as soon as I finished my MA from Chelsea School of Arts and motiroti the name came after we made our first British Bollywood musical Moti Roti Puttli Chunni (thick bread thin veils). motiroti is undeniably the summer child of 1993 which makes it a Rooster!!
 It was a tale of love, romance and intrigue performed in English, Hindi, Urdu and universally understood melodrama.
 A seminal work, combining live-action and 16mm film in a loving recreation of Bollywood on stage.
 Thus the journey began…

-In 2003 Keith and I went separate ways, I cultivated motiroti whilst he became RichMix, then Head of Culture for London 2012 (from ’06-’08) and then now KKA.
+In 2003 Keith and I went separate ways, I cultivated motiroti whilst he became CEO at RichMix, later as Head of Culture for London 2012 (from ’06-’08) and now KKA.
 Funds dwindled, visions changed, I stepped down as its Artistic Director in 2012.
-Passed on the baton to Tim Jones and the board… collaborated on a long time dream of mine Multiwalks, motiroti’s last project in 2013 and the company officially ceased to run beginning of 2014.
+Passed on the baton to Tim Jones and the board, collaborated on a long time dream of mine Multiwalks, motiroti’s last project in 2013 and the company officially closed beginning of 2014.

 However, motiroti’s procreation has taken place as organically as its inception.
 All those hundreds of artists and associates who worked under its new vision of cultural practice bear witness to the motiroti ethos.
 Dr. Alda Terracciano’s vision for preserving the past as an archive available for the future got her to create Future Histories, a repository and cultural heritage of performing arts in the UK. motiroti archive is thorough documentation of some 20 years of work within the Asian and black performing arts sector.
 This archive’s strength is in its visual material from storyboards to production photographs, sketches to poster artwork, from printed flyers and programmes to CDs and videos.
 By default the archive highlights not only the productions alone, but different companies and individual performers that have worked with and for motiroti, who otherwise would go unacknowledged.